Busting the top five heat pump myths

 Myth 1 - Heat pumps are expensive

 Aira is committed to helping people join the clean energy revolution by buying an air to water heat pump.
-We offer an all-inclusive monthly plan, with zero deposit required to help our customers spread the cost of their air source heat pump over 10 years.
-The government is also offering a grant (Boiler Upgrade Scheme) for making the switch.
+We have a heat pump financing solution which offers flexible payment terms between 2 and 5 years and there are also government grants available offering £7,500 towards making the switch.

 An air source heat pump cleverly uses the free air outside your home, combined with a small amount of electric power, to provide the same amount of heat you would expect from a gas boiler.
 This means you can expect to save up to 25% on your energy bills.